Critical Kaluza-Klein black holes and black strings in D = 10: Implications for Super-Yang Mills on

 At temperatures $t\sim 1/\sqrt{\lambda'}$, stringy winding modes become unstable and the type IIB supergravity description is no longer valid.
 However, one can perform a T-duality transformation acting on the spatial circle, exchanging the theories IIB $\leftrightarrow$ IIA and hence the charges $D1\leftrightarrow D0$, so we can use type IIA black brane solutions to describe thermal states of SYM on $\mathbb{T}^2$ on that range of temperatures.
-In this case, the requirement that the supergravity solution is valid gives the conditions \beq t \ll\sqrt{\lambda'}, \hs{0.75} t \ll \lambda'^{-1/6}, \enq Since D0-branes are point-like (instead of string-like, as the previous D1-branes), they can distribute over the circle in various ways, either being uniformly or non-uniformly distributed, or localized on the compact circle.
-These three possibilities give rise to interesting phase transitions and which of these phases is the preferred one becomes a dynamical question.
+In this case, the requirement that the supergravity solution is valid gives the conditions \beq t \ll\sqrt{\lambda'}, \hs{0.75} t \ll \lambda'^{-1/6}. \enq Since D0-branes are point-like (instead of string-like, as the previous D1-branes), they can distribute the charge over the circle in various ways, either being uniformly or non-uniformly distributed, or localized on the compact circle.
+These three possibilities give rise to a non-trivial phase diagram, and it is then a dynamical question which case is preferred.

-Ref. \cite{Aharony:2004ig} showed that the IIA supergravity solution with uniformly distributed D0-brane charge along the compact circle suffers a GL instability at the threshold temperature \beq t_{\text{GL}} = \frac{3}{4\sqrt{\pi}}\frac{(2\pi a)^2}{\sqrt{\lambda'}}, \enq where $a \equiv r_0^{\text{GL}}/\bar{L} = 0.36671(3)$, i.e., $t_{\text{GL}} = 2.24646(1/\sqrt{\lambda'})$.
+Ref.\ \cite{Aharony:2004ig} showed that the IIA supergravity solution with uniformly distributed D0-brane charge along the compact circle suffers a GL instability at the threshold temperature \beq t_{\text{GL}} = \frac{3}{4\sqrt{\pi}}\frac{(2\pi a)^2}{\sqrt{\lambda'}}, \enq where $a \equiv r_0^{\text{GL}}/\bar{L} = 0.36671(3)$, i.e.\ $t_{\text{GL}} = 2.24646(1/\sqrt{\lambda'})$.
 In the microcanonical ensemble the instability occurs at $\varepsilon_{\text{GL}} = 78.34939(N/\lambda')^2$.

-For higher temperatures (or energies) the charged UBS is thought to be dynamically stable.
-However, there exists a range of temperatures $t_{\text{GL}}<t<t_{\text{PhT}}$ for some $t_{\text{PhT}}$, where it is thought (and now known) that the uniform solution becomes globally thermodynamically less favored than the localized black hole solution.
-Then the temperature $t_{\text{PhT}}$ represents a first order thermal phase transition between the uniform and localized phase.
+For higher temperatures (or lower energies) the charged UBS is thought to be dynamically stable.
+However, there exists a range of temperatures $t_{\text{GL}}<t<t_{\text{PT}}$ for some $t_{\text{PT}}$, where it is thought (and now known) that the uniform solution becomes globally thermodynamically less favored than the localized black hole solution.
+Then the temperature $t_{\text{PT}}$ represents a first order thermal phase transition between the uniform and localized phase.
 In the literature this has been termed the Gregory-Laflamme phase transition \cite{Catterall:2010fx}.
 The natural interpretation of this picture on the dual gauge theory is a confinement/deconfinement phase transition.